-How do we cultivate in our children a sense of responsibility, not only for themselves, but others as well?
+How can we make an effort towards cultivating a sense of responsibility our children, not only for themselves, but others as well?
 The onus is on us as parents to teach them self-control, accountability, self-reflection and moral values.

 Current thinking suggests that instilling in our children a sense of personal, moral and social responsibility is crucial if we wish for them to develop a sense of integrity, and empower them with a fail-safe sense of moral thinking that quality relationships are based on.